Need to submit a Warranty Claim

 • Does a Treegator® bag come with a manufacturer warranty?

-5 Year WarrantyEvery Treegator® Original comes with a 5-year limited manufacturer warranty from the date of purchase against defects in materials and workmanship.
+Lifetime WarrantyEvery Treegator® Original is backed by a LIFETIME LIMITED WARRANTY from the date of purchase against defects in materials and workmanship.

 3 Year Warranty

-Every Treegator® Jr. Pro comes with a 3-year limited manufacturer warranty against defects in materials and workmanship.
+Every Treegator® Jr. Pro is backed by a 3-YEAR LIMITED WARRANTY against defects in materials and workmanship.

 • What size hose can I use to fill up a Treegator® bag?